silverphysicianclip/FaceBook-Reporting-Bot/README.md

 Status Tracking
 </pre>
 <p>
-The important distinction is that an automation tool can assist with submitting a report, but it cannot legitimately guarantee that an account will be removed.
+The important distinction is that an automation tool can assist with submitting a report, but it legitimately guarantee that an account will be removed.
 The final decision belongs to Facebook and depends on its policies, evidence, and moderation systems.
 </p>
 What Can the Tool Be Used For? 🔎
 <p>